Covfefeable/express-template/README.md

 # launch the express server locally
 pnpm dev

-# send a request to know whether the server side is running
+# send a request to know whether the server side is running properly
 curl http://127.0.0.1:1337/api/alive
 ```